 The Raybrook Trio

 McKenzie is the 55th highest peak in the Adirondacks, but also one of the most remote in the area.
 That's why Ultras tackle it when they are fresh.
-The key to successfully sumitting this peak is to get past the two false summits; the balcony looking to the southwest, and then beyond this the trail dips and presents another view, which can fool the unwary.
+The key to successfully sumitting this peak is to get past the two false summits; the balcony looking to the southwest and the trail dip beyond presents another view, which can fool the unwary.
 The summit is 0.1 mile past the balcony, so continue to follow the red trail markers.
 The true summit has breathtaking views in all directions.

 On the way back, off the same trail, take the side trail to Haystack.
 This one will seem like a piece of cake after the rigors of McKenzie.
-It's a 6.6 mile woods walk with several stream crossings and a final steep climb (elevation of 2864') up and onto a rock face and ledge.
+It's a 6.6 mile wooded walk with several stream crossings and a final steep climb (elevation of 2864') up and onto a rock face and ledge.
 There is no question about this summit!
-There's 180 degrees of views of Whiteface, the High Peaks and the Saranac Lakes chain.
+There are 180-degree views of Whiteface, the High Peaks, and the Saranac Lakes chain.

 Then, get back on the road, and just across from the State Trooper barracks, 0.1 mile down the Ray Brook Road, is the trailhead for Scarface.

 People often head for Scarface for the sheer variety and varied terrain of its trail.
 It is first composed of old roads before it becomes a steady climb.
 While this mountain has side trails to an open ledge with fine views, the summit itself is treed and does not have a view of its own.
-So please do not turn around at the first landing (once the unofficial summit), and continue through the much denser patch of forest to wind up at the true summit, where there is a humble white trail disk on a tree marking the top.
+So please do not turn around at the first landing (once the unofficial summit).
+Continue through the much denser patch of forest to wind up at the true summit where there is a humble white trail disk on a tree marking the top.
 This is a 6.8 mile round trip, reaching an elevation of 3054'.

 The Twin Outliers